article · Which certification is worth it?

 AI makes both paths easier to study badly and easier to study well.
 Google now explicitly surfaces AI use in cybersecurity on its certificate page.
 Security+ learners also need AI-aware judgment because early security work touches phishing, identity, data handling, automation, SIEM summaries, false positives, and incident notes.

-RoleMath's security AI panels use Anthropic Economic Index context as workflow evidence only.
-SOC Analyst, Cybersecurity Analyst, and IT Security Operations Specialist map to Information Security Analysts, with 23.90% augmentation-labeled and 76.10% automation-labeled Claude usage in the current panel.
-Network Security Engineer maps to Information Security Engineers, with 36.25% augmentation-labeled and 63.75% automation-labeled usage.
+RoleMath's security AI-usage context use Anthropic Economic Index context as workflow evidence only.
+SOC Analyst, Cybersecurity Analyst, and IT Security Operations Specialist map to Information Security Analysts, with roughly 24% augmentation-style and 76% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) in the current panel.
+Network Security Engineer maps to Information Security Engineers, with roughly 36% augmentation-style and 64% automation-style usage.
 Those figures describe observed Claude usage labels.
 They are not job-loss measures, credential rankings, or hiring forecasts.

 The practical takeaway is to make every study artifact AI-aware.
 Save the prompt, the AI output, the official source you checked, what you accepted, what you rejected, and what you still do not know.
 In security, unverified confidence can be worse than no answer.